Process optimization with BIOGASmax

 Feed alternative biomass reliably with advanced solid matter feeders

-Alternative biomass, such as dung, whole plant silage, sugar beet and potatoes, is becoming ever more prominent.
+Alternative biomass, such as dung, whole plant silage, sugar beets and potatoes, is becoming ever more prominent.
 It is often cheaper and makes crop rotation more flexible.
 However, such substrates often bring a lot of foreign matter and long-fibered material into the biogas plant, when the plant's solid matter feed is often designed for corn silage.
 Long fibers and foreign matter lead to malfunctions and failures.
 In such cases, it is worthwhile to switch to a flexible solid matter feeding system that includes a RotaCut, such as the PreMix or the EnergyJet, or to retrofit a RotaCut.
 Before the entry point into the digester, this system will separate out heavy material, shred foreign matter, and homogenize the organic suspension, thus preventing disruptions.

 Prevent gas becoming trapped in biogas plant components and pipes